4 Ways Companies Can Attract Top Independent Professionals & Become a Client of Choice

 Below, we highlight four key ways organizations can attract top independent professionals to become a Client of Choice.

-Making your organization attractive to independents is an essential step in the road to becoming a Client of Choice.
+Making your organization attractive to independent professional talent is an essential step in the road to becoming a Client of Choice.

-“Businesses looking to be a Client of Choice for independent professionals should know that communication is the number one driver for client satisfaction,” says Linda Mann, Senior Vice President, Direct and Business Units, at MBO Partners.
+“Businesses looking to be a Client of Choice for independent professionals should know that communication is the number one driver for client satisfaction,” says Linda Mann, Chief Customer Officer, at MBO Partners.